-Citing and referencing demonstrates the breadth of your research and helps avoid plagiarism.
+Citing and referencing demonstrate the breadth of your research and help avoid plagiarism.
 To understand more about plagiarism and how and why to avoid it, see the University of Edinburgh's Institute for Academic Development's (IAD) guide:

 LibSmart provides advice and activities on using Library tools to help you manage your information and use correct citation and referencing, including: